EBCDIC: Code pages with Latin-1 character sets

-These code pages differ between countries due to having originated as code pages with country-specific character repertoires, and having been later expanded to contain the entire ISO-8859-1 repertoire.
+Different countries have different code pages because these code pages originated as code pages with country-specific character repertoires, and were later expanded to contain the entire ISO 8859-1 repertoire, meaning that a given ISO 8859-1 character may have different code point values in different code pages.
 They are known as Country Extended Code Pages (CECPs).

 Criticism and humor

 Open-source software advocate and software developer Eric S. Raymond writes in his Jargon File that EBCDIC was loathed by hackers, by which he meant members of a subculture of enthusiastic programmers.
-The Jargon File 4.4.7 gives the following definition:
+What is known as vendor lock-in today, is jokingly criticized in The Jargon File with the following definition:

-EBCDIC design was also the source of many jokes.
+EBCDIC design was the source of many jokes.
 One such joke, found in the Unix fortune file of 4.3BSD Reno (1990) went:

 References to the EBCDIC character set are made in the 1979 computer game series Zork.
 In the "Machine Room" in Zork II, EBCDIC is used to imply an incomprehensible language:

 In 2021, it became public that a Belgian bank was still using EBCDIC internally in 2019.
-This came to attention because a customer insisted that the correct spelling of his surname included an umlaut, which the bank omitted.
-The customer filed a complaint citing the guarantee in the General Data Protection Regulation of the right to timely "rectification of inaccurate personal data."
-The bank argued in part that it could not comply because its computer system was only compatible with EBCDIC, which does not support umlauted letters.
+A customer insisted that the correct spelling of his surname included an umlaut, which the bank omitted, and the customer filed a complaint citing the guarantee in the General Data Protection Regulation of the right to timely "rectification of inaccurate personal data."
+The bank's argument included the fact that their system used EBCDIC, as well as that it did not support letters with diacritics (or lower case, for that matter).
 The appeals court ruled in favor of the customer.